Walk the Region : Banyuls sur Mer

 Access: map IGN 1:25000 Banyuls, Col de Perthus, Cote Vermeille 2549OT

 A straightforward 4 hour walk over 12 km with approximately 400m of ascent.
 Superb views across the hills and down to the sea.
 Walking boots and poles highly recommended.

 Some yellow way marks with red and white on GR10 section.
-Choose a cloudy day or cooler weather as there is no shade on much of walk.
+A great winter walk or choose a cloudy day or cooler weather in summer as there is no shade on much of walk.
 Take a hat and plenty of water.
 Mix of footpath, broad tracks and some sections of road.

 Take N914 towards Banyuls sur Mer but turn left in front of the hotel at the first beach you reach (plage des Elmes) a couple of kilometres before the main town.

 Pass hotel and turn right beside it to find a public car park.
 Trees offer shade and public toilets are available.
 Arrive early in peak season but at this time of year, parking is rarely an issue.

 Follow the broad track beside the car park and go under the bridge which is behind the car park.

 The track goes into vines, past a mas and has walls on each side.
 After very heavy rain this track becomes a river, but most of the year it is dry.
 (If there is water in it you will have to take a walk across the back of Banyuls to find start of the GR10 just after another railway bridge on the other side of station)

 Follow it for 5 minutes until you reach steps on right to metal bridge.
 Go up steps, turn left and cross using bridge.

 Follow broad track uphill, bending right at top.
 Turn right when you meet another broad track.